 Fatigue Management for Supervisors

-KINNECT has developed a comprehensive Supervisor Fatigue Management Training Program that provides participants with an understanding of fatigue, the signs and symptoms of, causes and considerations and related consequences.
+KINNECT has developed a comprehensive Supervisor Fatigue Management Training Program that provides participants with an understanding of fatigue, including the causes, signs and symptoms, considerations and related consequences.

 If you are concerned about the social and psychological health and safety of your workplace, please contact us today to discuss our services and how they can be implemented specifically to ensure the health of your business.